 It's perfect for environments requiring high-volume throughput.
 Pallets move smoothly from the loading to the unloading end, making it easier to manage expiry-dated products.

-The design effectively reduces handling time and increases storage density by utilising vertical space.
+The design effectively reduces handling time and increases storage density using vertical space.

 Cantilever racking